elevate your impact

 • are based in and serve Essex County

-• demonstrate commitment to advancing racial equity work (for example, your racial equity work is not new, you may have budget or staff committed to advancing the work, etc.)
+• demonstrate commitment to advancing racial equity work (for example, your racial equity work is not new, you may have a budget or staff committed to advancing the work, etc.)

 • include the Executive Director as a participant